alejoceballos/dumb-keyboard/README.md

 .
 .
 ```
 Checking the storybook again I see my keys falling down to ugliness.
-But I''l ease my heart.
+But I'll ease my heart.
 That's not for too long.

 According to React's [Styling and CSS](https://reactjs.org/docs/faq-styling.html "Styling and CSS") page, is just a
 matter of adding a `className` attribute!